Are you planning to sell your home or investment property in Edmonton without using a real estate agent? Good! Because Sunrise Home Buyers can help.

 On the flip side, if you don’t leave room for any real estate agent’s commission, you’ll be excluding many would-be buyers in the Edmonton real estate market.
 Its a trade-off you will need to decide.

 Over 90% of transactions happen with agents listing properties on the market.
-It’s the primary resource that all the real estate agents in Edmonton use to access information for their clients on any house, condo, land or investment property for sale.
-In addition to historical pricing of Edmonton, Alberta homes, there is much more property and price data available.
+It’s the primary resource that all the real estate agents in Edmonton use to access information for their clients on any house, condo, land, or investment property for sale.
+In addition to historical pricing of Edmonton, and Alberta homes, there is much more property and price data available.

 Back in the day, you had to pay a full commission to get your property listed.
 Now in Edmonton, there are a few brokers who will charge you a flat fee for simply listing your property.
 Often, you spend only a few hundred bucks and then only pay a commission if the sale closes.

 All things considered, the MLS is a relatively inexpensive way to market your Edmonton property to a very wide audience.

 All the major real estate search sites like Realtor.ca, Redfin, Zolo, etc. get data from the MLS.
 Chances are very good that when you submit your listing in Edmonton to the MLS, your property information will end up on most of the major listing sites within a few days.